Infineon/mtb-bt-mw-manifest/README.md

-# ModusToolbox Bluetooth Middleware Manifest
+# ModusToolbox&#8482; Bluetooth&#174; Middleware Manifest

 ### Overview
-The Bluetooth Middleware manifest file contains a list of URIs that the ModusToolbox software uses to load Bluetooth middleware data.
+The Bluetooth&#174; Middleware manifest file contains a list of URIs that the ModusToolbox&#8482; software uses to load AIROC&#8482; Bluetooth&#174; middleware data.

-This manifest is used by the ModusToolbox software.
+This manifest is used by the ModusToolbox&#8482; software.
 There is no reason to use this file directly.

 ---
-© Cypress Semiconductor Corporation, 2019-2021.
+&#169; Infineon Technologies, 2019-2021.